GregBaugues/devrel.ai/docs/index.md

-# The Old DevRel playbook
+# The Old DevRel Playbook

 Twilio was one of the first companies to focus on developer relations as the foundation of its go-to-market strategy.